 Some causes of severe burns include fires, scalding hot liquids, chemicals, and electrical burns.
 Chemical and electrical burns are of particular concern, as they can cause internal damage and damage to the skin, muscles, and tendons.

 Severe burns carry an extreme risk of scarring and disfigurement, loss of use of a joint, low body temperature, low blood volume, and infection.
-A Fort Myers burn injury lawyer may be able to assess your case.

 Organ Damage